mfujimak/assignment05-phoenix/README.md

 Database: local

 ### IA - Masaru Fujimaki

 Layout Suggestions：
-Each web pages could have a common footer.
 Designer could decide whether or not to keep the original home page styles.
 The HTML form could be positioned on a new page, and this page should use the same layout as the students' pages do.
 For background, Designer can use some colors that fit the content of the webpage(mysterious and fanatastic.)
 Designer can try to use some background images of each characters.